xpol/dont-starve-durability-tweaks/README.md

 For more information please go to mod configuration screen in game (Mods -> Durability Tweaks -> Configure Mod).

+It was based on [Infinite things [DS-RoG-Sw]](https://steamcommunity.com/sharedfiles/filedetails/?id=605549447) by DMCartz, Phixius83, Noldaz.

+Great thanks to original authors.

 ## What's news